civfanatics/CQUI_Community-Edition/README.md

 - Cancel the automated trader from the My Routes tab in Trade Overview screen

 ### More Lenses
-Mod by [astog](https://github.com/astog), you can find it [on github](https://github.com/astog/MoreLenses).
+Mod by [astog](https://github.com/astog), the stand-alone version can be found [on github](https://github.com/astog/MoreLenses).
 The goal of this mod is to add more lenses to the game, that help with empire management and in general quality of life improvements.

 ![morelenses](https://user-images.githubusercontent.com/8012430/31861684-d04142de-b731-11e7-97c7-6e8359d47f96.jpg)